webQbe/react-ai_keyword_extractor/README.md

 # React-AI Keyword Extractor
 - Building & deploying AI powered keyword extractor
-- User can extract keyword from articles
+- User can extract keywords from articles
 - When a user enter text and click **Extract Keywords** button, it will open a modal with the extracted keywords.
 - Using **OpenAI Completions API** and **Chakra UI** library

-## Getting Started

 ### 1. Create React App
 1. Download and Install **Node.js** on project root directory